rajdeepd/bosh-oss-docs/bosh/documentation/modify_database_size.md

 This document explains how to modify database size.In this example, we will modify mysql database size.

-+ To check the current size of mysql database, login to mysql node. ou can get the IP of the cloud controller by executing following
++ To check the current size of mysql database, login to mysql node.
+You can get the IP of the cloud controller by executing following
   command:

-  `bosh vms`
+  `$ bosh vms`

    Output of the above command is similar to listing below: